|Market Growth LT||B+|

 |Debt/Cash Flow Ratio||A+|

-High Arctic Energy Services,'s cash flow fell slightly during the last quarter to $10.20 million from $10.80 million a year earlier, a 5.56% decline.
-What's more important and worth highlighting is the fact that up to the most recent quarter the company's twelve month trailing cash flow was growing very healthily, up 50.79% compared to the same period ended a year before.
-This marks a sharp slowdown in the company's business environment and is likely to put considerable pressure on its margins.
-Even though the company has $13.70 million in total debt, its net debt is virtually zero since it has $27.40 million in cash on hand; and since it generated $9.80 million in earnings before interest, taxes, depreciation and amortization last quarter, it's safe to say its liquidity is remarkable.
+Intel Corporation reported a 44.18% growth in cash flow during the latest quarter to $4.28 billion, an impressive increase from the $2.97 billion in the same period last year.
+This growth seems to be accelerating considering that in the last twelve months the company's cash flow was 1.38% higher than the twelve months ended a year ago, a nice increase but quite lower than the current pace.
+This upward trend should boost its margins and overall profitability in the next few quarters.
+Even though the company has $13.23 billion in total debt, its net debt is virtually zero since it has $17.07 billion in cash on hand; and since it generated $4.60 billion in earnings before interest, taxes, depreciation and amortization last quarter, it's safe to say its liquidity is remarkable.
 Therefore the company's debt is not only very manageable with its own cash flow but could be increased if it wanted to pursue strategic growth opportunities.
 The company also has the ability to enhance shareholder returns through dividends or by repurchasing its own shares, boosting the future value of its earnings.
-Even more positive is the fact that during the last 12 months while the company's cash on hand increased 66.06% from last year's $16.50 million, its leverage actually fell, with total debt as a percentage of total capital now at 13.39% compared to 21.29% a year ago.
+The current amount of cash and equivalents it has on hand is 24.14% higher than a year ago when it had $13.75 billion; while in this same period its leverage also increased, with total debt as a percentage of total capital climbing from 13.74% to 20.54% today, the company's cash on hand is still larger than its debt.